Skip to main content

 BHW - General

 There’s a wealth of evidence that illuminates how mentally and relationally damaging it can be for a partner to find out that their significant other has been consuming porn.
-More specifically, partners often feel a wide array of negative emotions including rejection and betrayal.
-Also, the secrecy, isolation, and lying associated with a porn habit only serve to plant seeds of mistrust that can lead to even greater mental and relational issues.
+Partners often feel many negative emotions, including rejection and betrayal.
+Also, the secrecy, isolation, and lying associated with a porn habit only serve to plant seeds of mistrust that can lead to even more significant mental and relational issues.

 Given the harm that porn can cause in relationships, it’d be easy to assume that Mark and Rebecca broke up and went their separate ways.